dvrpc/mercer_mobility/README.md

 You'll need a .env file (gitignored) with a path to your working data folder.
 I used:
 ```/mnt/g/Shared drives/Mercer County Mobility Element Update (FY23)/Data```

-You'll also need a pg-data-etl config file unless you want to refactor to use your own connection engine. for more details on this, see [the pg-data-etl library](https://github.com/aaronfraint/pg-data-etl), but in short, type ```pg make-config-file``` into a terminal after you've made your conda environment.
+You'll also need a pg-data-etl config file unless you want to refactor to use your own connection engine. for more details on this, see [the pg-data-etl library](https://github.com/aaronfraint/pg-data-etl), but in short, type ```pg make-config-file``` into a terminal after you've made your conda environment and the navigate to the file to set up your db secrets.

 conda environment can be created by typing the following into a terminal.
 ```conda env create -f environment.yml```